ISUgenomics/Zengyi-2021-ScheffersomycesStipitis/Notebook_Maryam/03a-alignmentBarcodes13.md

 I now proceed to run alignments on read sections of the assembly near the insertion area.

-First I use minimap to find alignemnt of a section of the assembly from  x-1000 bp till x bp.
+First I use minimap2 to find the alignment of a section of the assembly from  x-1000 bp till x bp.

 * 1.BSA4upstream (x=contig_18 784739)